Wartburg, Tennessee: History

-The new settlement, which had already been platted by East Tennessee Colonization Company agent Friedrich Guenther, was named after Wartburg Castle in Germany.
 The first six streets were initially named for European cities, but the names were changed within a few years to Rose, Church, Maidenland (now Maiden), Kingston, Mill, and Cumberland.
 As most immigrants lived on farms outside the town, Wartburg grew slowly.
 By 1850, the town consisted of Gerding's house and store, a church and school building, a doctor's office, and a few small houses.
 Early residents included a number of professionals trained in Europe, including architect Carl Rothe, musician Gustav Knabe, painter George Dury, and physicians Rudolf Knaffl and F. A. Sienknecht.
+Gerding and the retired German officer Friedrich Karl Georg Freiherr von Forstner (1800–1861), who arrived with his family in 1847 and bought 1,500 acres, were the largest landowners.

 While Morgan County was generally pro-Union during the Civil War, Wartburg was bitterly divided over the secession issue.
 Gerding, the city's founder, supported the Confederacy.
 John Wilken, a prominent Lutheran pastor in the city, supported the Union.
 F.A.
 Sienknecht supported the Union, though two of his sons fought for the Confederacy.
 On January 2, 1862, a Confederate cavalry unit under Colonel J.W.
 White clashed with the Union Home Guard near Wartburg.
 In late March 1862, Confederate General Kirby Smith reported that all Confederate citizens had been expelled from the Wartburg area.
 In June 1863, Union General William P. Sanders marched through Wartburg and captured 104 Confederate soldiers in the vicinity.

 In 1870, Morgan County elected to move its county seat from the now-defunct town of Montgomery, which had a population of just 50 residents and had been economically overshadowed by Wartburg.
 A new courthouse, consisting of a simple frame structure, was completed in 1871.
 The current Richardsonian Romanesque-style courthouse was built in 1904.

 By the early 20th century, Wartburg had grown modestly, reporting a population of about 500 in 1920.
 At this time, the city included a bank, school, newspaper, four general stores, a clothing store, a hardware store, and a billiard hall.
 In 1968, Wartburg voted to incorporate, and elected Roy McNeal as its mayor.